murillo94/vivadoce/README.md

 # About
-This is a part of the project that I made in the first semester of my college course (Engineering Software) to ux theme.
+This is a part of the project (final customer side) that I made in the first semester of my college course (Engineering Software) to ux theme.

 # The Project
 The idea of this project is that anyone like chef, confectioner that wanna do the